HarrisDePerceptron/DistributedStreamProcess/README.md

 - [ ] Result publishing to output
 - [ ] Error publishing to error output
 - [ ] Stream length control mechnism
+- [ ] Write examples for Readme
+- [ ] Illistrations/Diagrams for Readme
 - [ ] Concurrency support for stream processing
 - [ ] Reclaim pending messages from consumer if they exceed some idle time
 - [ ] Collect processing errors by consumer given the data